Link-x86/PZmodupdaterScript/README.md

 input except during the restart phase.
 It was written with the assumption that the server was set up following the guide at https://pzwiki.net/wiki/Dedicated_server, but should be easily adaptable to different configurations.
 This is my first foray into expect scripting, so there was quite a bit of trial and error, but it works great.
 Hope you find it useful!

-After matching up the prompt strings to your server, drop it into pzuser's home directory and run
+After matching up the prompt strings to your server using your preferred text editor, drop it into pzuser's home directory and run:

 expect /home/pzuser/PZmodupdater.exp